-Purple is one of the biggest names in the bed in a box market, and are unique in that they use a hyper-elastic polymer to make up the comfort layer of the mattress.
+Purple is one of the biggest names in the bed-in-a-box market, and they are unique in that they use a hyper-elastic polymer to make up the comfort layer of the mattress, forming a unique grid pattern.
 It’s an interesting material and design to use in a mattress, and I’m interested to see how the Purple feels and performs.
 Want to learn more about the Purple mattress?
 Read on for my full review!

 Short on time?
 No problem.
 Click here to jump on down to the review summary.

-Engineering brothers Tony and Terry Pearce started in comfort materials in the early 1990’s by creating Floam, which was used in cushioning for wheelchairs and other medical equipment.
-Growing from here, the Pearce brothers started Purple to use a new hyper-elastic polymer in mattresses.
-Since then, Purple has been one of the fastest growing companies in the mattress industry, using memorable marketing that includes Goldilocks to describe the polymer as having a “just right” feeling, and dropping raw eggs on the mattress to show the pressure relieving abilities of the material (aka “The Raw Egg Test”).
+Engineering brothers Tony and Terry Pearce started in comfort materials in the early 1990s by creating Floam, which was used in cushioning for wheelchairs and other medical equipment (and went on to become a popular toy for children).
+From here, the Pearce brothers started Purple to use a new hyper-elastic polymer they’d created in mattresses.
+Since then, Purple has been one of the fastest growing companies in the mattress industry, using memorable marketing that includes Goldilocks and dropping raw eggs on the mattress to show the pressure-relieving abilities of the material.

-As I mentioned before, the Purple mattress has a unique comfort layer made of hyper-elastic polymer which is formed into a grid structure.
-I’m interested to see how this material and design affect the feel of the mattress, and what type of support and pressure relief it can provide.
+The Purple mattress’s unique comfort layer is made of hyper-elastic polymer that is formed into a grid structure.
+I’m interested to see how this material and design affect the feel of the mattress and what type of support and pressure relief it can provide.

-The cover is a blend of Polyester, Viscose and Lycra.
+The cover is a blend of polyester, viscose, and Lycra.
 It’s a soft, breathable material that is pretty thin to allow airflow into the mattress.
 Lycra is a stretchy material, often found in athletic clothing, and helps with temperature regulation by wicking moisture away from the body.

-The comfort layer is made of the hyper-elastic polymer described earlier in the review.
+The comfort layer is made of the hyper-elastic polymer described earlier.
 This layer of the mattress is 2 inches tall and responds quickly to pressure, giving the mattress some bounce, which will allow you to change positions on the mattress without interference.

-The middle layer of the Purple is 3.25 inches of poly foam with a 1.8 lb density and acts to provide some compression support for the mattress.
+The middle layer of the Purple is 3.25 inches of poly foam with a 1.8-pound density and acts to provide some compression support for the mattress.
 This layer is also meant to transition the sleeper from the comfort layer on top to the base of the mattress.

-The base of the mattress is 4 inches of poly foam with a 2 lb density.
+The base of the mattress is 4 inches of poly foam with a 2-pound density.
 This firm layer acts as the foundational support of the mattress and gives the structure its shape.

 Worried about sleeping hot?
 Check out my best cooling mattress picks.

-One thing to note about the Purple grid is that if you are extremely light you may not reach the pressure threshold to collapse the polymer columns.
-This would lead you to feel the mattress as a bit on the firmer side.
+One thing to note about the Purple grid is that if you are extremely light, you may not reach the pressure threshold to collapse the polymer columns.
+This would lead you to feel the mattress as a bit on the firm side.

-Purple uses a raw egg test to show that their polymer is firm enough to support heavy weights while still soft enough to sink where it needs to so that the eggs won’t break.
-This translates to actually lying on the mattress in that it gives a bit of a contoured feel, allowing your shoulders and hips to sink in while still being supportive for the other parts of the body.
+Purple uses a raw egg test to show that their polymer is firm enough to support heavy weights while still soft enough to sink where it needs to (so that the eggs won’t break).
+This translates a bit of a contoured feel when lying on the mattress, allowing your shoulders and hips to sink in while still being supportive for the other parts of the body.

-When I was laying on the mattress I noticed its ability to distribute weight evenly, helping to avoid the formation of pressure points.
-The Purple supported my weight in multiple positions well, while still allowing me to sink in enough for some good pressure relief.
+When I was lying on the mattress, I noticed its ability to distribute weight evenly, helping to avoid the formation of pressure points.
+The Purple supported my weight in multiple positions well while still allowing me to sink in enough for some good pressure relief.

 Instead of just describing the feel of a Purple mattress, I wanted to give a visual representation of where someone may feel pressure points form while lying on it.
-To do this I placed a pressure map on top of the mattress and lied on my back, side, and stomach.
-On the image below pressure will be represented from blue (low pressure) to red (high pressure).
+To do this, I placed a pressure map on top of the mattress and lay on my back, side, and stomach.
+On the image below, pressure will be represented from blue (low pressure) to red (high pressure).

-You can see in the results above that, when I was lying on my back, the Purple evenly distributed my weight to create low pressure across my body.
+You can see in the results that when I was lying on my back, the Purple evenly distributed my weight to create low pressure across my body.
 This helps show that the grid structure of the comfort layer does work to transfer weight along the surface of the mattress.
-I should also mention that I felt more on top of the mattress, than sinking into it.
+I should also mention that I felt more on top of the mattress rather than sinking into it.
 This feeling of being on top of the mattress, along with the quick response to pressure by the polymer, allowed me to adjust positions without interference.

 If you plan on sharing your bed with a partner, you will want to know what it will feel like when someone else is tossing and turning or gets into and out of bed during the night.
 This next test is a helpful way of showing the intensity of motion that is detectable from one side of the mattress to the other.

-For this test I dropped a 10 lb steel ball from heights of 4 inches, 8 inches, and 12 inches and measured the disturbance on the other side of the mattress.
-This should be pretty intuitive: the bigger the lines, the bigger the disturbance.
+For this test, I dropped a 10-pound steel ball from heights of 4 inches, 8 inches, and 12 inches and measured the disturbance on the other side of the mattress.
+This should be pretty intuitive: The bigger the lines, the bigger the disturbance.

-The 4 inch drop on the Purple produced a small disturbance to the other side of the bed.
-This drop is meant to simulate someone rolling around in bed and as you can see above, there is a small spike in transferred motion, but it quickly dissipates.
-The 8 and 12 inch drops on the mattress simulate someone getting into or out of bed and there were larger disturbances, but these are about average results when compared to foam beds that I have tested.
+The 4-inch drop on the Purple produced a small disturbance on the other side of the bed.
+This drop is meant to simulate someone rolling around in bed, and as you can see above, there is a small spike in transferred motion, but it quickly dissipates.
+The 8- and 12-inch drops on the mattress simulate someone getting into or out of bed, and there were larger disturbances, but these are about average results when compared to foam beds that I have tested.

-In order to get a good idea of how someone might sink into a Purple, I placed four balls of varying sizes and densities (a 6 lb medicine ball, a 10 lb steel ball, a 50 lb medicine ball, and a 100 lb medicine ball) on the mattress to measure how much they compress the surface.
+In order to get a good idea of how someone might sink into a Purple, I placed four balls of varying sizes and densities (a 6-pound medicine ball, a 10-pound steel ball, a 50-pound medicine ball, and a 100-pound medicine ball) on the mattress to measure how much they compress the surface.

-- 6 lb medicine ball: 1 inch of sinkage.
+- 6-pound medicine ball: 1 inch of sinkage

-- 10 lb steel ball: 2 inches of sinkage.
+- 10-pound steel ball: 2 inches of sinkage

-- 50 lb medicine ball: 4 inches of sinkage
+- 50-pound medicine ball: 4 inches of sinkage

-I started this test by lying on my back near the side of the mattress and, as you can see above, the Purple does a good job of supporting me even by the edge.
-I felt that there was a pretty even feel from the center of the bed to the side and didn’t feel as though I would fall out of bed when I rolled around and changed positions.
+I started this test by lying on my back near the side of the mattress, and as you can see above, the Purple does a good job of supporting me even by the edge.
+I felt that there was a pretty even feel from the center of the bed to the side, and it didn’t feel as though I would fall out of bed when I rolled around and changed positions.

-- Sleep Trial: There is a 100 night for this mattress.
+- Sleep Trial: There is a 100-night trial for this mattress.

 Size and Pricing Information

 Convinced the Purple is for you?
-Be sure to use the Sleepopolis coupon code to save $100 on a Purple mattress and base.
+Be sure to click here to head over to Purple to make your purchase.

 |Twin XL||37.5" x 79.5" x 9.5"||70 lbs||$699|